 He also gets a great moment when he apologises to Peter for firing him, opening up about losing his son.

-"The Death of Spider-Man" — The Sinister Six (or rather, the Sinister Five), who had to be stopped by The Ultimates last time they teamed up, turn up at the Parkers' home seconds after Johnny & Bobby return from a double date.
+"The Death of Spider-Man" — The Sinister Six (or rather, the Fearsome Five), who had to be stopped by The Ultimates last time they teamed up, turn up at the Parkers' home seconds after Johnny & Bobby return from a double date.
 The two teens don't back down, and when Osborn turns into the Green Goblin, Johnny flames on and takes Osborn out immediately.
 That's right, the Human Torch freaking one hit kills the Green Goblin.
 The Torch & Iceman then hold their own against four villains they've never fought before, before Sandman & Electro manage to take them out.
 At which point a wounded Peter turns up.

 Next issue; Peter spends the whole issue taking on the rest of the group, and does a pretty good job despite the bullet wound.
 They're being watched the whole time by his neighbors who are calling ambulances and the police for him (his mask is off by the way).
 Eventually the villains manage to get Peter on the ropes, and Electro is about to finish him off when Aunt May comes out of nowhereand shoots Electro, which causes him to practically explode with electric power, taking out the other villains.
 Then Aunt May rushes down to cradle the still wounded Peter as all the neighbors crowd around.
 Then Osborn gets back up.